03, September 2021

 What is Continuous and Comprehensive Evaluation (CCE)?

 CCE or Continuous and Comprehensive Evaluation is a process of evaluating the child’s development in all the school-related activities.
-This was a proposal of assessment that was directed under the Right to Education Act in 2009 by the Central Board of Secondary Education of India as well as the state governments in India.
+This proposal was directed under the Right to Education Act in 2009 by the Central Board of Secondary Education of India and the state governments in India.

 A) Scholastic Assessment